 Types and Symptoms of OCD

-1. Contamination OCD: This involves fears of germs or dirt leading to excessive hand washing or cleaning.
+- Contamination OCD: Marked by intense fear of germs or contamination, leading to repeated washing or cleaning.

 Practical Tips and Strategies: Actionable Advice for Managing OCD